About the Journal

 IV.
 Duties and responsibilities of the Author(s):

 The English Oxford Dictionary defines an author as "a writer of a book, article, or document" or "an originator of a plan or idea".
-The authorship includes a significant involvement in study conception, data collection, or data analysis/interpretation as well as the involvement in drafting and revising manuscript, approval of its final version for publication, and responsibility for accuracy and integrity of all aspects and data of the presented research.
+Authorship requires the ability to make an independent, substantial intellectual contribution.
+It includes significant involvement in study conception, data collection, or data analysis/interpretation, as well as involvement in drafting and revising the manuscript, approval of its final version for publication, and responsibility for the accuracy and integrity of all aspects and data of the presented research.

 The author submitting a paper to Labyrinth has the following duties and responsibilities:

-- To assure that he/she is the author of the manuscript, including all copyrights, and to provide correct information about himself/herself in form of a brief biography including name, address, institutional affiliation, academic degree and position, and main publications.
-In case of multiple authorship, all authors should to be able to display their individual contribution and those of their co-author(s).
+- To ensure that he/she is the author of the manuscript, including all copyrights, and to provide correct information about himself/herself in the form of a brief biography, including name, address, institutional affiliation, academic degree, and position, and main publications.
+In case of multiple authorship, all authors should be able to display their individual contribution and those of their co-author(s).

-- To not use any pseudonym but to provide his/hers real name.
-Submitting a paper under a pseudonym will lead to an automatic rejection of the manuscript for the reason of using a fake personality.
+- To not use any pseudonym but to provide his/her real name.
+Submitting a paper under a pseudonym will lead to an automatic rejection of the manuscript due to the use of a fake personality.

-- To assure that the paper is original and has not been previously published in or simultaneously submitted to another serial publication (journal, book series), and consequently, not to withdraw it after accetance.
+- To ensure that the paper is original and has not been previously published in or simultaneously submitted to another serial publication (journal, book series), and consequently, not to withdraw it after acceptance.

-- To not present interpretations, theses, methods, research data and/or results, as new if already published it in previous publications.
+- To not present interpretations, theses, methods, research data, and/or results as new if already been published in previous publications.

-- To not engage in falsification of the ideas of interpreted authors, data and sources, but to present it with accuracy.
+- To not engage in falsification of the ideas of interpreted authors, data, and sources, but to present them with accuracy.

 - To not use microaggressive language.

-- To give full attribution of the used sources.
+- To give full attribution to the used sources.

 - To not engage in redundant publication(s).